-Under the terms of the public inquiry, Civil society is allowed to monitor the proceedings.
+Under the terms of the public inquiry, civil society was allowed to monitor the proceedings.
 All major Maltese news outlets are reporting on the public inquiry hearings, with many outlets conducting live reporting in English, given that the hearings are mostly conducted in Maltese.

-Once all the evidence in the public inquiry has been collected and analysed and submissions received from the parte civile, the Board will draft and present its report to the Prime Minister and Attorney General, and will also publish the report within the following eight days.
-The Prime Minister is obliged to table the report in parliament within five days of receiving it.
-The Board is empowered to restrict publication of parts of the report under conditions outlined in its terms of reference.
+The board of inquiry has closed its evidence collection phase and will present its report to the Prime Minister and the Attorney General in mid-July 2021.
+In line with the Public Inquiry’s Terms of Reference, the report should be published within eight working days of being presented to the Prime Minister, who is obliged to table the report in parliament within five days of receiving it.
+The board is empowered to restrict publication of parts of the report under conditions outlined in its terms of reference.

 Key moments in the public inquiry: